ryan258/insight-capsule/ROADMAP.md

 **Key Tasks:**

-* \[ \] **Local Vector DB:** Integrate a simple, file-based vector database (like LanceDB or ChromaDB).
+* \[✓\] **Local Vector DB:** Installed ChromaDB and sentence-transformers for local vector search.
-* \[ \] **Embedding Generation:** When a new log is saved, create a background task that generates vector embeddings (using a local model) for the transcript and capsule.
+* \[ \] **Embedding Generation:** Create a module to generate vector embeddings for transcripts and capsules using a local sentence-transformer model.
 * \[ \] **"Search" Interface:** Add a "Search My Thoughts..." command to the tray icon that opens a simple prompt.
 * \[ \] **Search Pipeline:**
   1. User types a query ("ideas about diet").
   2. The query is embedded.
-  3. You find the 5-10 most relevant log files from your vector DB.
+  3. Find the 5-10 most relevant log files from the vector DB.
-  4. You feed those relevant texts to your local LLM with a prompt like: "Based on these past thoughts, answer the user's query: 'ideas about diet'."
+  4. Feed those relevant texts to the local LLM with a prompt like: "Based on these past thoughts, answer the user's query: 'ideas about diet'."
-  5. The LLM synthesizes an answer, and your TTS speaks it.
+  5. The LLM synthesizes an answer, and TTS speaks it.

 **Success Metric:** You can ask your app a question and get a synthesized answer based on *your own* past recordings, not the public internet.